vukk/ope2-boids/README.md

 The code is not exactly pretty though.

-The project raport is included, but it is in Finnish.
+The project report is included, but it is in Finnish.

 Running
 =======